 Apathy is a lack of interest in life activities and/or interacting with others.
-It can affect a person’s ability to keep a job, maintain personal relationships, and enjoy life.
+It can affect your ability to keep a job, maintain personal relationships, and enjoy life.

-All people experience apathy from time to time.
-A person may occasionally feel unmotivated or uninterested in his or her daily tasks.
+Everybody experiences apathy from time to time.
+You may occasionally feel unmotivated or uninterested in daily tasks.
 This type of situational apathy is normal.
-Apathy becomes more dangerous when someone is unmotivated to treat a chronic condition such as diabetes or mental illness.
+Apathy becomes more dangerous if you have a chronic condition and are unmotivated to treat it.

-Apathy is a symptom of a number of neurological disorders, including Alzheimer’s disease.
-Apathy also can be a syndrome in and of itself.
+Apathy is a symptom of a number of neurological disorders, such as Alzheimer’s disease.
+It also can be a syndrome in and of itself.

 Apathy is a symptom of a number of psychiatric and neurological disorders.
 Examples include:

 - Huntington’s disease

 - progressive supranuclear palsy

 A person can also experience apathy without an underlying medical condition.